England Study Abroad Program at Mansfield College

 Housing OptionsWhat are my housing options?

-- Ablethorpe is located off of Dawson Street, about a 15-minute walk to Mansfield College.
+Visiting students are house in the Ablethorpe Building, located off of Dawson Street, about a 15-minute walk to Mansfield College.
 Students are allocated single-study bedrooms with shared kitchen, common room and bathroom facilities.
-Students have access to wi-fi and a computer lab.
+Students have access to Wi-Fi and a computer lab.
+A bedding pack that includes pillows, linens and a blanket will be provided.

 Visiting students do not have a meal plan but may dine in College at the student rate during term time.
 All students will have shared kitchen facilities available in their accommodation and many students choose to socialize by cooking meals together.